tdiepenb/ESDP1-Database-Project/README.md

 - Utilize Docker for setting up the PostgreSQL database.
 - Advantages of Docker include easy deployment, isolation of dependencies, and scalability.
+- You can download Docker from here: https://www.docker.com/

 ### Project Modules